Granitosaurus/granitosaurus.github.io/content/code/first-post.md

 Slug: installing-pelican
 Summary: Starting up the blog with Python and Pelican static blog generator!

 I've decided to start a blog after Python package called Pelican caught my eye.
+Pelican is a tool to generate a static blog from reStructuredText or Markdown input files.
+And most importantly it looks to be really fun, full python with jinja2 templating, which means it's fully extendable, configurable and modifiable as it's under GPL license.

 ### Installing Pelican
 ![Pelicans are cool]({filename}/images/pelican-bird.jpg)
 The setup for `Pelican` is pretty straightforward just run: